2025 Guide to SMME Funding in South Africa: Where and How to Apply

 Types of Funding Available

-Grants: Non-repayable funds for specific business activities, often from government institutions
+Grants: These are non-repayable funds for specific business activities, often provided by government institutions.

-Equity Investment: Investors provide capital in exchange for a share of business ownership.
+Equity Investment: In this case, investors provide capital in exchange for a share of your business ownership.

 Government Funding Options

-Offers non-financial support such as training and mentorship.
+- Provides non-financial support like training and mentorship.

-Included is the blended fund for the tourism industry
+- Includes a blended fund specifically for the tourism industry.

-offers blended funding with favourable repayment terms suitable for the sector.
+- Provides blended funding with favorable repayment terms suitable for the sector.

 Private Sector Funding

-Require a solid business plan, credit history, and financials.
+- Require a solid business plan, credit history, and financial statements.

-Large corporations fund and mentor SMMEs in their value chains.
+- Large corporations fund and mentor SMMEs within their value chains.

 How Funding Connection Can Help You Meet the Essential Requirements